TISUnion/PrimeBackup/docs/maintain/corrupted_blobs.md

 Affected backup IDs (bad blobs): [3, 5, 7, 9, 11, 13, 15, 17, 19, 21, 23, 25, 27, 29, 31, 33]
 ```

-### Scanning Chunk Files of Chunked Blobs
+### Scanning Chunks of Chunked Blobs

-Use the following command to scan all chunks and their associated objects (chunk groups, binding relationships):
+Use the following command to scan all chunks and their associated objects (chunk groups, binding relationships, and pack entries):

 ```
 !!pb database validate chunks